Ares-Developers/Ares-docs/new/spawnsparticle.rst

 Animations can spawn particles using :tag:`SpawnsParticle`, but no matter how many are spawned, they would always spawn at the exact same location as the animation.
-These new tags allow to customize the distance from the center the particles will be spawned at.
+These new tags allow customizing the distance from the center the particles will be spawned at.

 This feature divides the circle around animation's base coords into